andresmascl/andresmascl/README.md

 - [X] COPC Registered Coordinator

+### Degrees:
+- [ ] Commerce engineer graduate from Universidad del Pacífico

 ### Hobbies:
 - I like taking pictures of street art and artists :camera_flash:.
 I post them on [Instagram](https://www.instagram.com/fotocondriacoterminal/)
 -

 ### Random facts:
-- I used to smoke
-- I have a guitar :guitar: and I don't know how to play it
+- I own a guitar :guitar: and I don't know how to play it
--

 ### To contact me: